Feudal-Project/Trebuchet/README.md

 If the wattage is above any power supply which you can get a hold of, simply split the power line.
 Use a power supply for only one or two trebuchets and connect their grounds together.
 This is possible, because the input and output circuitry is galvanically isolated from the driving logic.
 If you are unsure, just ask a question in [Q&A discussion section](https://github.com/Feudal-Project/Trebuchet/discussions/categories/q-a).

-#### Wall switches
+### Wall switches
 You can choose between two types of switches typically.
 The first option (which is used most often), is the toggle switch.
 It can get turned on or off, which causes to change the permanent state inside of ESPHome.
 The momentary switch will flick back into its position as soon as the user releases the switch.
 As a result, ESPHome will see a short pulse at the input signal.

 The answer to which is right for you is simple.
 If you want to be able to rip out the Smart System and use only the switches and relays later, you should use toggle switches, so that the relays stay on and if the switch is “turned on”.
 If you want to get the most out of the multiclick feature and hate the fact that a toggle switch might not represent the actual state of the output, you should get momentary switches.
 Even if you choose momentary switches and want to rip out the feudal project later on, you could just buy toggle switches (to replace the momentary ones), or impuls relays (to replace the normal relays).

 ## ESPHome configuration
 The Trebuchet can be included into ESPHome as a package (a simple copy paste example can be found here).
-To know more about ESPHome packages look here for official information.
+With ESPHome being not able to use external packages as a template at the moment, you need to download the files located [here](https://github.com/Feudal-Project/Trebuchet/tree/main/esphome/packages) and copy them in your ESPHome directory.
+An explanation on where your ESPHome directory is, can be found [here](https://esphome.io/guides/getting_started_hassio.html#device-builder-interface).
+To know more about ESPHome packages look [here](https://esphome.io/components/packages.html#packages-as-templates) for official information.
 An external ESP32 based controller is necessary, as the Trebuchet does not include one by itself.
 Take a look at the [Onager](https://github.com/Feudal-Project/Onager) as the recommended option, but any ESP32 microcontroller should work as long as its voltage converter is able to provide enough power.
 The package allows you to configure each input/output with the following parameters:

 - ***Module_Name:***
 Name your module to your liking.